Theology & Religious Studies Available Sessions

 - Minimum GPA:

-You'll enroll in 1 PC core course, 1 CEA language course, 0-2 PC theology/religious studies courses, and 1-3 CEA elective courses.
-If you select the internship option, you will enroll in a two-part internship seminar course that includes an academic seminar and an internship placement.
-Fall students may choose an "extended" semester option that includes 1 elective course at LUISS University.
+You'll enroll in 1 PC core course, 1 CEA CAPA core course, 0-1 PC theology/religious studies courses, and 1-3 CEA CAPA courses.
+You can substitute the CEA CAPA core course for the CEA CAPA internship seminar.
+Fall students may choose an "extended" semester option that includes 1 course at LUISS University.

-PC core courses, PC theology/religious studies courses, and CEA elective courses meet for 45 contact hours/3 credits.
-CEA language courses and LUISS elective courses meet for 60 contact hours/4 credits.
-Fall students may earn up to 16 credits (up to 240 contact hours); students in the "extended LUISS" option may earn up to 17 credits (up to 255 contact hours).
-Spring students may earn up to a total of 13-17 credits (255 contact hours).
+PC core courses, PC theology/religious studies courses, and CEA CAPA courses meet for 45 contact hours/3 credits.
+CEA CAPA language courses and LUISS courses meet for 60 contact hours/4 credits.
+You may earn up to 17 credits (255 contact hours).

-Prior to departure, you'll select your preferred courses and indicate your estimated Italian language level.
+Prior to departure, you'll select your preferred courses.
 You will be enrolled into courses based on their availability.
-After you arrive in Rome, you'll take a language placement exam to determine final placement.
 It is in your best interest to have multiple alternative courses approved by your home university prior to your departure due to course availabilities.
 Please consult with your academic advisor at your home university on credit pre-approval guidelines.

 The following courses have been confirmed for this term.
 Please note, the host institution reserves the right to cancel or change courses without prior notification.